ilyasergey/YSC4231/source/week-11-races.rst

   is beneficial there?

 * Descriptions of 5 data races (possibly spanning multiple projects), each complemented with a short story as described above.
+Some variations on what is reported are possible, as described below.

-* If applicable, a quick enumeration of the technical issues encountered during this project (to help the future generations).
+* If applicable, a quick enumeration of the technical issues encountered while working on this project (to help the future generations).

 Open-Source Java Projects with Concurrency
 ------------------------------------------

 Below is a list of some real-world Java projects using concurrency.
 Most of them contain data races.
-Feel free to pick one or more of them to explore for your assignment.
+Feel free to pick one or more of them to explore in our data race study.

 * https://github.com/OpenHFT/Chronicle-Map
 * https://github.com/ibr-cm/avrora